Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-site-extension.md

 > **Note:** The agent can also be installed from the **Site Extensions** area of your application management SCM (Kudu) site.

+## Updating your installation

+If a new version of the agent is available, this will be indicated in the Azure Portal or Kudu dashboard.
+Please stop the site before doing this update - otherwise the update may fail